Euphoria Season 2 Finale Recap: A Jaw-Dropping Conclusion

 The roughly four-minute scene is brutal and excruciating.
 I might go out on a limb and say the heaviest stuff on a teen show maybe ever?
 (Though I admittedly haven't been keeping up with Riverdale lately).
 An hour later, my head is still pounding.

-We get more of Lexi's play, featuring flashbacks with Rue and Lexi and even a rare scene in which the pair have a heart-to-heart.
+We get more of Lexi's play, featuring flashbacks with Rue at her father's funeral and Lexi at her father's bedside, and we even get a rare scene in which the pair have a heart-to-heart.
 It's sweet, but my attention is continuously interrupted by the fact that we don't know if Fez is going to be OK.
 Our last sight of him is right after Ash's death, as the police officers carry him off.
 At the very end of the episode, Rue reveals she's stayed sober throughout the rest of the school year.

 This cap on the season was a doozy -- and there are plenty more details to unpack.
 (We likely have lots of time to do so, given the two and a half-year gap between seasons 1 and 2).
 What we know for sure: Nate Jacobs still sucks.
 Rue seems to be doing OK.
 And this was one hell of an episode.